uwescience/shablona/README.md

 You will start getting emails telling you the state of the testing

-## Distribution
+### Distribution

 The main venue for distribution of Python software is the [Python Package Index](https://pypi.python.org/), or PyPI, also lovingly known as "the cheese-shop".

 To distribute your software on PyPI, you will need to create a user account on PyPI.
 You can upload your software using

 Using Travis, you can automatically upload your software to PyPI, every time you push a tag of your software to github.
 The instructions on setting this up can be found [here](http://docs.travis-ci.com/user/deployment/pypi/).
+You will need to install the travis command-line interface

-## Licensing
+### Licensing

 License your code!
 A repository like this without a license is legally closed-source and cannot be used by others.
 Follow Jake's [advice](http://www.astrobetter.com/blog/2014/03/10/the-whys-and-hows-of-licensing-scientific-code/)!

-## Scripts
+### Scripts

 A scripts directory can be used as a place to experiment with your module code, and as a place to produce scripts that contain a narrative structure, demonstrating the use of the code, or producing scientific results from your code and your data and telling a story with these elements.

 For example, this repository contains an [IPython notebook] that reads.
 You can see this notebook fully rendered [here](https://github.com/uwescience/shablona/blob/master/scripts/Figure1.ipynb).